batcholi/Archean_wiki/src/xenoncode/nodes.md

 ---
 ### Boolean
 Boolean values are represented as numerical values.
 0 means False, anything else means True.
+Boolean nodes can have more than two inputs, allowing you to chain multiple conditions in a single operation.

-`And` Returns 1 if both values evalutate to True.
+`And` Returns 1 if all values evaluate to True.

-`Or` Returns 1 if either of the two values evalutate to True.
+`Or` Returns 1 if any of the values evaluate to True.

-`Xor` Returns 1 if only one of the two values evalutate to True.
+`Xor` Returns 1 if an odd number of the values evaluate to True.

 `Not` Returns the opposite of a given boolean value.